 Positive reinforcement: Jimmy's holds a cup under the faucet and water falls into the cup.
 In the future, Jimmy will be more likely to lift the faucet handle to retrieve drinking water.

 Negative reinforcement: Jimmy's weather app reads 80 degrees Fahrenheit, so he takes off his wool sweater.
-In the future, Jimmy will be more likely to check the weather on his phone.
+In the future, Jimmy will be more likely to check the weather on his phone before going outside.

 Automatic reinforcement: Jimmy scratches an itch on his left leg.
 In the future, Jimmy will be more likely to use his fingernails to relieve any itching sensation(s) on his body.